sveetch/cookiecutter-sveetch-djangoapp/{{cookiecutter.package_name}}/docs/development.rst

 Unittests
 ---------

-Unittests are made to works on `Pytest`_, a shortcut in Makefile is available to start them on your current development install: ::
+Unittests are made to work on `Pytest`_, a shortcut in Makefile is available to start them on your current development install: ::

     make tests

 Tox
 ---